Tips for Researchers

 We strive to make sure every researcher has a good experience with the IRB.
-We want your application to be successful from the start and have developed the tips below to assist you in writing and submitting a successful IRB application.
+We want your protocol submission to be successful from the start and have developed the tips to assist you in writing and submitting a successful IRB application.

 1. Start early!

-Applications submitted on the Human Subjects Review Form can take at least 2-3 weeks from the date of submission to approval, assuming no revisions are needed.
-During particularly busy times of the semester (the beginning and end of semesters are always busy times for IRB submissions) or during campus breaks, it may take longer for an approval to come through, so plan ahead and be sure to get your paperwork in as early as possible.
+IRB Protocols can take at least 2-3 weeks from the date of submission to approval, assuming no revisions are needed.
+During particularly busy times of the semester (the beginning and end of semesters are always busy times for IRB submissions) or during campus breaks, it may take longer for an approval to come through, so plan ahead and be sure to get your protocol in as early as possible.

 2. Complete the human subjects research education course.

-4. Avoid the most common IRB application mistakes.
+4. Avoid the most common IRB protocol mistakes.

 - Answer all the questions on the form and provide complete and detailed information.